elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities.md

 _schema: default
 id: 168340
 date: 2025-02-03
-title: >-
-    What is the definition of a continuous function and what are the types of discontinuities?
+title: What is the definition of a continuous function and what are the types of discontinuities?
-article_title: >-
-    What is the definition of a continuous function and what are the types of discontinuities?
+article_title: What is the definition of a continuous function and what are the types of discontinuities?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content discusses the definition of a continuous function and outlines the various types of discontinuities, including point, jump, infinite, and essential discontinuities, with examples.
+    A continuous function is a function without breaks, defined at a point as the limit of the function equals the function's value.
+Discontinuities include point (removable), jump, infinite, and essential types.
   page_keywords: >-
-    continuous function, definition of continuity, types of discontinuities, point discontinuity, jump discontinuity, infinite discontinuity, essential discontinuity, limit, calculus, function behavior
+    continuous function, definition, types of discontinuities, point discontinuity, removable discontinuity, jump discontinuity, infinite discontinuity, essential discontinuity, calculus, limits
 author: QuickTakes
 question: >-
     What is the definition of a continuous function and what are the types of discontinuities?